HyperLemons/simple-webui-colabs/README.md

 # Need to fix/find fix for:

 Sampling steps won't change to Google Drive saved options when replacing with ui-options.json from your own PC

+# Need to add:

+Ability to add hypernetworks and embeddings with web links (the same way you can add models and vae's)